-This creamy gluten-free apple cake is completely fool proof, anyone can make it…yet it has the taste of a fancy bakery cake!
+Gluten free apple cake is incredibly creamy and the recipe is completely fool proof, anyone can make it…yet it has the taste of a fancy bakery cake!
+Learning how to eat gluten free so you can enjoy gluten free dessert recipes like apple cake is easy!

 The author had adapted a recipe by Aleksandra Crapanzano from “The Arrows Cookbook” by Clark and Frasier and Mark Gaier.
 (After tasting this cake, I plan to buy this cookbook.
 This cake is moist and creamy, but has a slight crispiness to the top and edges that makes it hard to resist.)